 Or how to (re)program the Brain by the Body and its Environment?

-In rehabilitation, neuroplasticity, i.e. the brain's ability to restructure itself and create new neurons, is dependent on age, the extent of the lesions, the degree of complexity of the structure involved,
+In rehabilitation, neuroplasticity, i.e. the brain's ability to restructure itself and create new neurons, depends on factors such as age, the extent of the lesions, the complexity of the structure involved,

 This implies that rehabilitation sessions alone are not enough: